Nunavut body to consider increasing polar bear quota in Kitikmeot

 That decrease was supported by Inuit knowledge, the GN says: reports from Gjoa Haven and Cambridge Bay hunters at the time suggested fewer and fewer bears frequenting the area over the years.

-The KRWG says the strict quota over the past dozen years has been burdensome.
+The KRWB says the strict quota over the past dozen years has been burdensome.

-“This has put a serious social strain on Inuit by restricting opportunities for hunters to teach their children the cultural importance of hunting polar bears and the preparation of polar bear hides and distribution of meat within the respective communities,” says the letter from the KRWG to the Nunavut Wildlife Management Board.
+“This has put a serious social strain on Inuit by restricting opportunities for hunters to teach their children the cultural importance of hunting polar bears and the preparation of polar bear hides and distribution of meat within the respective communities,” says the letter from the KRWB.

 The Kitikmeot board feels justified in its request for several reasons, outlined in their letter: